btcioner/frontend-cli/README.md

 make by yeoman

-1.this is a angular and typesript project
+1.this is a angular and typescript project

 2.npm install